reiver/learn-golang-in-one-day/README.md

 this stuff isn't always easy,
 but that is what coding is like.

-And if you learn how to do this, and choose to pursue a career in this, you will get paid a lot _because_ you are will to **persevere** and work for hours, weeks, months, or even years, on a problem until you figure it out and solve it.
+And if you learn how to do this, and choose to pursue a career doing this, you can get paid a lot _because_ you are will to **persevere** and work for hours, weeks, months, or even years, on a problem until you figure it out and solve it.

 ## PLAY.GOLANG.ORG